embSneakers/embSneakers/README.md

 #### 3. Code Description
 ```
+A. crawling_source.ipynb (see in embSneakers/code/ in the repository):
+- From the code, you can automatically download the sneaker images that have been sampled for the current work, via the links from the metadata: see the last column "imageUrl" in "val_sneakers_df.pkl."
+- i.e., One image per sneaker product is downloaded and used in the current study.
+- You only need to run "Crawling by imageUrl" section if you properly download "val_sneakers_df.pkl"; "RAW Crawling source (Using Selenium, Chromdriver)" section is used only when crawling from the scratch.

-A. sneaker_embedding_masked_three_heads.ipynb (see in embSneakers/code/ in the repository):
+B. sneaker_embedding_masked_three_heads.ipynb (see in embSneakers/code/ in the repository):
-- Since sneaker images cannot be provided, you cannot construct embeddings from the given codes.
+- You need to download the sneaker image samples from A first to construct embeddings from the given codes.
-- Rather, please refer to the codes to understand how the embeddings are constructed in details.
+- Otherwise, please refer to the codes to understand how the embeddings are constructed in details.

-B. classification_and_regression.ipynb (see in embSneakers/code/ in the repository):
+C. classification_and_regression.ipynb (see in embSneakers/code/ in the repository):
 - From the code, you can run classification and regression tasks by inputting the provided embedding datasets (three from our model, one from SOTA).
 - Kinds of inference tasks: 1) Classifications for Primary Category (8 classes), Consumer Type (5 classes), and Maximum Resale Premium (2 classes); 2) Regression for Maximum Resale Premium.
 - Kinds of inference model: 1) Multinomial Logistic Regression; 2) XGBoost; 3) Multi-layered Perceptron (MLP, a Neural-net method).

-C. crawling_source.ipynb (see in embSneakers/code/ in the repository):
-- From the code, you can automatically download the sneaker images that have been sampled for the current work, via the links from the metadata: see the last column "imageUrl" in "val_sneakers_df.pkl."
-- i.e., One image per sneaker product is downloaded and used in the current study.
-- You only need to run "Crawling by imageUrl" section if you properly download "val_sneakers_df.pkl"; "RAW Crawling source (Using Selenium, Chromdriver)" section is used only when crawling from the scratch.
 ```

 #### 4. Additional Results